La-Proteina: Atomistic Protein Generation via Partially Latent Flow Matching: Unconditional Generation

 \textbf{P(all-atom).} We use the code and weights as described in the original implementation.\footnote{\texttt{https://github.com/levinthal/Pallatom}} This model relies on triangular attention layers \citep{jumper2019alphafold2}, which have a cubic memory and computational complexity.
 This limits the length of the proteins that P(all-atom) can generate.
 Using a GPU with 140GB of RAM, we were unable generate samples beyond 500 residues, due to running out of memory.
 (This is for generating a single sample.)

-\textbf{Protpardelle} We follow the instructions in the original repository using the \texttt{allatom\_state\_dict.pth} checkpoint.\footnote{\texttt{https://github.com/ProteinDesignLab/protpardelle}}
+\textbf{Protpardelle.} We follow the instructions in the original repository using the \texttt{allatom\_state\_dict.pth} checkpoint.\footnote{\texttt{https://github.com/ProteinDesignLab/protpardelle}}

+\textbf{Protpardelle-1c.} This model is Protpardelle's successor, with a focus on conditional generation (atomistic motif scaffolding and protein complexes).
+We follow the instructions in the original repository using the \texttt{cc91\_epoch383} model.\footnote{\texttt{https://github.com/ProteinDesignLab/protpardelle}} We note that this model was trained conditionally for atomistic motif scaffolding, which takes an atomistic motif as input (conditioning information).
+However, \citet{lu2025conditional} did not train an all-atom unconditional model.
+We therefore sample the conditional model unconditionally, simply done by not providing an atomistic motif as conditioning input.

-\textbf{PLAID.} We use the 100M parameter model, as described in the original implementation.\footnote{\texttt{https://github.com/amyxlu/plaid}} While the original repository also allows for a larger model consisting of 2B parameters, we were not able to sample such a model due to encountering errors while loading the corresponding checkpoint.
-Other users faced the same issue, as noted in the issues section of the Github repository.\footnote{\texttt{https://github.com/amyxlu/plaid/issues/5}.} The lengths of proteins sampled with PLAID are $\{96, 200, 296, 400, 496, 600, 696, 800\}$, since the model only supports sampling proteins whose length is divisible by eight.
+\textbf{PLAID.} We use the 100M parameter model, as described in the original implementation.\footnote{\texttt{https://github.com/amyxlu/plaid}} The lengths of proteins sampled with PLAID are $\{96, 200, 296, 400, 496, 600, 696, 800\}$, since the model only supports sampling proteins whose length is divisible by eight.

 \textbf{ProteinGenerator.} We follow the instructions in the original implementation using the \texttt{base checkpoint},\footnote{\texttt{https://github.com/RosettaCommons/protein\_generator}} using 100 steps to generate each sample since this is the recommended setting for higher quality, especially at longer lengths.